Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Application to (anti)neutrino scattering data

-In Table~\ref{tab:hydrogenFits_MINERvA}, we present fit results for the nucleon axial-vector form factor and radius from the antineutrino-hydrogen measurement from MINERvA, with $k_\mathrm{max} = 8$, $t_0 = - 0.5~\mathrm{GeV}^2$, and $\lambda = -1$, for both BBBA2005 nucleon vector form factors~\cite{Bradford:2006yz} and a $z$-expansion fit for the nucleon vector form factors~\cite{Borah:2020gte}, which accounts for A1@MAMI data~\cite{Bernauer:2010wm,Bernauer:2013tpr}.
+In Table~\ref{tab:hydrogenFits_MINERvA}, we present fit results for the nucleon axial-vector form factor and radius from the antineutrino-hydrogen measurement from MINERvA, with $k_\mathrm{max} = 8$, $t_0 = - 0.5~\mathrm{GeV}^2$, and $\lambda = -1$, as discussed in Appendix~\ref{app:t0_choice}, for both BBBA2005 nucleon vector form factors~\cite{Bradford:2006yz} and Borah2020 $z$-expansion fit for the nucleon vector form factors~\cite{Borah:2020gte}, which accounts for A1@MAMI data~\cite{Bernauer:2010wm,Bernauer:2013tpr}.
 Fits with and without the radiative corrections applied to the cross sections are shown.
 In Fig.~\ref{figure:axial_form_factor_hydrogen}, we present the resulting nucleon axial-vector form factor as a function of the squared momentum transfer.
-To illustrate the effect of changes to the vector form factors after accounting for A1@MAMI data~\cite{Bernauer:2010wm,Bernauer:2013tpr}, we provide results for both parameterizations of the vector form factors but without including the radiative corrections in the analysis.
-To illustrate the effect of radiative corrections, we present the results that are based on the $z$-expansion fit for the nucleon vector form factors~\cite{Borah:2020gte}, including the radiative corrections in the analysis.
+To illustrate the effect of changes to the vector form factors after accounting for A1@MAMI data~\cite{Bernauer:2010wm,Bernauer:2013tpr} and the proton charge radius from the muonic hydrogen~\cite{Pohl:2010zza,Antognini:2013txn}, we provide results for both parameterizations of the vector form factors but without including the radiative corrections in the analysis.
+To illustrate the effect of radiative corrections, we present the results that are based on the Borah2020 $z$-expansion fit for the nucleon vector form factors~\cite{Borah:2020gte}, including the radiative corrections in the analysis.
 We also compare these directly to the measurement by MINERvA in Figs.~\ref{figure:predictions_for_MINERvA_vector_FFs} and~\ref{figure:predictions_for_MINERvA_rad_corr}.
 Overall, accounting for the radiative corrections significantly improves the description of the experimental data, while the fits illustrate a mild dependence on the nucleon vector form factors.

-Following the recommendations from the detailed analysis of the elementary target data~\cite{Meyer:2025rzh}, we also present results for the nucleon axial-vector form factor and radius from the MINERvA antineutrino-hydrogen measurement, with $k_\mathrm{max} = 6$, $t_0 = - 0.5~\mathrm{GeV}^2$, unregularized.
+Following the recommendations from the detailed analysis of the elementary target data~\cite{Meyer:2025rzh}, we also present results for the nucleon axial-vector form factor and radius from the MINERvA antineutrino-hydrogen measurement, with $k_\mathrm{max} = 6$, $t_0 = - 0.5~\mathrm{GeV}^2$, unregularized, as discussed in Appendix~\ref{app:t0_choice}.
 These are shown in Table~\ref{tab:hydrogenFits_MINERvA_kmax6_unreg}.